Juvenile Indigent Defense Delivery System

 In North Dakota, youth in juvenile court have the right to counsel “at custodial, post-petition, and informal adjustment stages of proceedings” pursuant to the Uniform Juvenile Court Act.
 N.D.
 Cent.
-Code § 27-20-26(1).
+Code Ann. § 27-20-26(1).
 If a child is indigent, counsel will be appointed.
+N.D.
+Cent.
+Code Ann. § 27-20-26(1).
 If a parent or guardian is indigent, the parent or guardian is entitled to their own counsel “at public expense only during the dispositional stage of the proceedings.”
 N.D.
 Cent.
-Code § 27-20-26(1).
-The court must appoint counsel for any child who is under the age of 18 and not accompanied by his or her parent, guardian, or custodian.
+Code Ann. § 27-20-26(1).
+The court must appoint counsel for any child who is under the age of 18 and not represented by their parent, guardian, or custodian.
 N.D.
 Cent.
-Code § 27-20-26(1).
+Code Ann. § 27-20-26(1).
 “The summons must state that a party is entitled to counsel in the proceedings.”
 N.D.
-Cent.
-Code § 27-20-22(4).
-If a party appears without counsel, the court must determine whether the party understands his or her right to counsel; the court may continue the proceeding to allow the party to obtain counsel or must appoint counsel if the party is indigent and requests counsel.
-N.D.
-Cent.
-Code § 27-20-26(1).
-If there is a conflict of interest between two or more parties, each party must be appointed separate representation.
-N.D.
-Cent.
-Code § 27-20-26(1).
+R. Juv.
+P. 5(4)(c).

 Determination of Indigence

 North Dakota has no presumption of indigence in juvenile court proceedings.
 The determination of whether a child is indigent is based on the parents’ financial situation.
 N.D.
 Cent.
-Code § 27-20-26(2).
-A child is considered indigent if the child or his or her parents, “at the time of requesting counsel, are unable, without undue financial hardship, to provide for full payment of legal counsel and all other necessary expenses for representation.”
+Code Ann. § 27-20-26(2).
+A child is considered indigent if the child or their parents, “at the time of requesting counsel, are unable, without undue financial hardship, to provide for full payment of legal counsel and all other necessary expenses for representation.”
 N.D.
 Cent.
-Code § 27-20-26(2).
-According to the State’s Guidelines to Determine Eligibility for Indigent Defense Services, representation “will not be provided unless a properly completed application is submitted, and a finding made by the court that the party qualifies for services.
-Applications for appointed counsel shall be made on the standard application form provided by the Commission [CLCI].”
+Code Ann. § 27-20-26(2).

 If the parent has the ability to pay, the parent is “responsible for providing legal counsel and for paying other necessary expenses of representation for the parent’s child.”
 N.D.
 Cent.
-Code § 27-20-26(2).
-The court may enforce this duty by order.
+Code Ann. § 27-20-26(2).
+The court may enforce this duty by “appropriate order.”
 N.D.
 Cent.
-Code § 27-20-26(2).
+Code Ann. § 27-20-26(2).

 Waiver of Counsel

-A juvenile in North Dakota may waive his or her right to counsel when the juvenile is represented by his or her parents or guardian and if, considering the totality of the circumstances, the waiver is made knowingly, intelligently, and voluntarily.
+A youth in North Dakota may waive their right to counsel when the youth is represented by their parents or guardian and if, considering the totality of the circumstances, the waiver is made knowingly, intelligently, and voluntarily.
 In re R.D.B., 575 N.W.2d 420, 423 (N.D.
 1998).
-A child may not waive his or her right to counsel if the child is not represented by his or her parent, guardian or custodian.
+A youth may not waive their right to counsel if they are not represented by their parent, guardian or custodian; the parent’s presence alone does not constitute representation.
 In re R.P., 745 N.W.2d 642, 646 (N.D.
 2008).

-When and how the court may decide to detain a child or otherwise place restrictions on the child’s freedom is defined by statute and court rules.
+When and how the court may decide to detain a youth or otherwise place restrictions on the youth’s freedom is defined by statute and court rules.
 In North Dakota, a detention hearing must occur promptly, and no later than 96 hours after the youth is detained.
 N.D.
 Cent.
-Code § 27-20-17(2).
+Code Ann. § 27-20-17(2).
 Juvenile Rule 2, however, reduces the time required for the hearing to 24 hours if the child is in secure detention.
-Children initially placed in shelter care must have a hearing withing 96 hours.
-Rule 2 also requires a new detention hearing if the child has been held for 60 days or longer.
-Other provisions for the detention of juveniles are found in N.D.
+Other provisions for the detention of youth are found in N.D.
 Cent.
-Code §§ 27-20-13 to -17, and 27-20-26.
+Code Ann. §§ 27-20-13; 27-20-17.

-An order of disposition committing a child adjudicated delinquent to the Division of Juvenile Services remains in force for not more than 12 months, not including any time on parole.
+An order of disposition committing a youth adjudicated delinquent to the Division of Juvenile Services remains in force for not more than 12 months, not including any time on parole.
 N.D.
 Cent.
-Code § 27-20-36(2).
-The juvenile court may extend the 12-month period if (1) a hearing is held before the expiration of the order, (2) reasonable notice of the hearing and opportunity to be heard are given to the child and parent; and (3) the court finds that the extension is necessary for the treatment and rehabilitation of the child.
+Code Ann. § 27-20-36(2).
+The juvenile court may extend the 12-month period if (1) a hearing is held before the expiration of the order, (2) reasonable notice of the hearing and opportunity to be heard are given to the child and parent; and (3) the court finds that the “extension is necessary for the treatment and rehabilitation of the child.”
 N.D.
 Cent.
-Code § 27-20-36(2).
+Code Ann. § 27-20-36(2).